Take action on climate in Colorado!

 *Please visit our online calendar for details on all of our events this month, including monthly committee meetings, additional events hosted by 350 Colorado, and upcoming trainings.

-–> In-Person Events
+–> In-Person Opportunities

 - Grow the number of activists involved in the movement – table with us!
 No experience necessary, we have materials and things to help people feel confident and prepared in the role.
 Just email Chelsea at chelsea@350colorado.org to grab a shift!